What is Unconventional Cash Flow?

 The Internal Rate of Return (IRR) is a financial metric used for measuring cash flow.
 IRR is specifically utilized to evaluate acquisitions and other business investments.
-This metric can provide a general overview of a company’s financial status and help to predict future cash flows.
+The metric can provide a general overview of a company’s financial status and help to predict future cash flows.

 Note: Always be sure to use the more accurate XIRR instead of IRR in Excel.

 Here are the differences between conventional cash flow and unconventional cash flow:

 Conventional cash flow reflects only one direction in the cash flow of a company or organization.
 Usually, cash outflows occur only once – at the beginning of a project – after which, all cash flows are inflows.
 The initial outflow is, of course, the capital required for funding the project.
 The subsequent cash inflows represent revenue or profits received.
 There may be an initial cash inflow if the project is funded with capital borrowed from a bank or other financial institution.